 Not Worthless; Wrong Tax Year

 Last, the court also concluded that any debt was not worthless in 2009 and the tax loss was not allowable in the 2009 tax year.
-On this point, it appears that Rutter received bad advice from his tax advisors.
+On this point, it appears that Rutter received bad advice from his tax attorneys.
 The cash advances were not separate loans documented by separate promissory notes, payments, etc. They were an open account according to the court.
 This results in the whole amount of the advances, not just the $8.55 million, having to be worthless to support a tax loss deduction.

 While it’s not a separate factor, the court noted the fact that the tax loss amount approximated the gain Rutter received from another venture in 2009.
 The mention of this fact seems to imply that the tax loss was an artificial construct to reduce taxes in a particular tax year rather than a legitimate tax loss taken in the year the loss was actually incurred.